MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/index.md

 #pragma warning disable SKEXP0070
 using var ollamaClient = new OllamaApiClient(
-    uriString: new Uri("YOUR_ENDPOINT"),  // E.g. "http://localhost:11434" if Ollama has been started in docker as described above.
+    uriString: "YOUR_ENDPOINT"    // E.g. "http://localhost:11434" if Ollama has been started in docker as described above.
     defaultModel: "NAME_OF_MODEL" // E.g. "phi3" if phi3 was downloaded as described above.
 );

 IChatCompletionService chatCompletionService = ollamaClient.AsChatCompletionService();